jeremywillans/webex-rss/README.md

    - Only docker-compose.yml is needed if using prebuilt docker image
 2. Update the included docker-compose.yml file with the correct Environmental parameters
 3. - Use the prebuilt image available on Docker Hub (default in docker-compose.yml)
-   - Build local image - Uncomment build and comment image lines in docker-compose.yml
+   - Build local image - Uncomment build and comment image line in docker-compose.yml
 4. Provision and start the service using `docker-compose up -d`
 5. Review the console logs using `docker logs webex-rss -f` (assuming you are using the default container name)